oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

   *Note*: We will keep pdbadmin as a default admin.
 So, don’t select anything in this section.

-15. On the Identification page, in the PDB Template Location section: Select **Software Library** radio button.
+15. On the same Identification page, in the PDB Template Location section: Select **Software Library** radio button.
 Click on the magnifier icon placed on Location text box.
 Select the Name which you created during Unplug,incase of multiple options, choose the latest image based on timestamp.
 Click **Next**